Euro 2020: France vs. Germany — live | DW | 15.06.2021

-Save the best till last, they say.
-And that certainly applies to Group F as Germany finally get their Euro 2020 campaign underway against world champions France.
-Team news: recalled Mats Hummels and Thomas Müller start.
+Germany finally get their Euro 2020 campaign underway against world champions France.
+Recalled pair Mats Hummels and Thomas Müller start for Germany while Karim Benzema is back up front for France.
+Follow it live!

 France vs. Germany Allianz Arena